ctools/ctools/doc/source/users/reference_manual/ctfindvar.rst

     Minimum number of off counts to compute the significance

 ``emin [real]``
-    Minimum energy for extracting data
+    Minimum energy (TeV) for extracting events.
+A value of 0 results in no cut being applied.

 ``emax [real]``
-    Maximum energy for extracting data
+    Maximum energy (TeV) for extracting events.
+A value of 0 results in no cut being applied.

 ``(smoothkrnl = NONE) <GAUSSIAN|DISK|NONE> [string]``
     Kernel to be used in smoothing the counts maps before computing